bboesl-research/applied-acoustics/WaveTutor/README.md

 If the app is not running, please email Valerie at brachoperez.v@gmail.com.
 The app may become inactive after a period of no use, and she can reactivate it.

+**Using the AI Agents (Optional):**
+A Gemini API key is not required for the main application because the standard app functionality uses locally stored resources.
+However, if you would like to run the AI agents and view their generated responses, you will need your own Gemini API key. *To obtain one, go to Google AI Studio, sign in with your Google account, create a Gemini API key, and then save it as the GEMINI_API_KEY environment variable using the instructions below.*

 ---

 ## Project Overview